-The New Zealand Centre for Human Rights Law, Policy and Practice is a specialist centre hosted by the Faculty of Law at the University of Auckland.
+The New Zealand Centre for Human Rights Law, Policy and Practice is a specialist centre hosted by the Auckland Law School at the University of Auckland.
 The centre aims to provide a focal point for human rights research, education, community service and a range of human rights activities in New Zealand and the Asia Pacific region.
 The centre is composed of academic members from various universities in New Zealand (both in law faculties and in other disciplines) and others involved in human rights research and activities.

 Recent courses have included:

 - Torture and Disappearances in International Human Rights Law

 - Comparative Human Rights Law

 - Counterterrorism and Constitutionalism

 - Rights and Freedoms